Swift Modules and Imports

 • Use the extension keyword to define an extension.

-• Extensions can add computed properties, methods, initializers, subscripts, and protocol conformance.
+• Add computed properties, methods, initializers, or protocol conformance.

 Syntax Table